 Ozark County farm owner awarded grant to help build local food economy here

-I also submitted a story about the Winter Farm Summit to the Ozark County Times, which will be published in the next couple weeks.
+I also submitted an editorial about the Winter Farm Summit to the Ozark County Times, which is available here: Sowing Seeds for Food and Fun

-I have created and distributed two issues of the Ozarks Agrarian News, a submission-based newsletter that aims to build our local food and small farm culture.
-70 paper copies have been distributed, and 167 people are on the online mailing list for the newsletter.
+I have created and distributed eleven issues of the Ozarks Agrarian News, a submission-based newsletter that aims to build our local food and small farm culture.
+25-45 paper copies of each issue have been distributed, and 179 people are on the online mailing list for the newsletter.
 A handful of others without internet access have requested print subscriptions.
-In the coming months I will increase printing to 50 copies.
+The newsletter has been very successful, and I plan to continue putting it out 8 times a year.
 Read the newsletter here

 I also gave a brief presentation on local food networking at a high tunnel workshop organized by NRCS and Extension on January 20, 2018.
 Approximately 40 people were in attendance.

-Ironically, working on this project has contributed to a decrease in productivity on my farm!
-The added work of this project combined with my other jobs, has kept me very busy.
-However, I have learned so much and built so many connections, that it has been well worth stepping back production a bit.
+Ironically, working on this project contributed to a decrease in productivity on my farm!
+However, I learned so much and built so many connections, that it was well worth stepping back production a bit.
 Like most of my fellow farmers, time and money are significant barriers, so it’s only fitting that I have to overcome them if I am going to help others do so.
-By the end of this project, we will have a good knowledge base, economic framework, and community support network that will make it easier for all of us to be successful.

 I would definitely recommend this type of approach to others that are looking to build their local food economy.
-My project is specifically tailored to the rural area that I live in, but I think many aspects of the project could be applied anywhere.
-Communication and distance are major barriers for us, and the newsletter and Farm Summit have shown very positive results in getting people more involved and connected.
+My project was specifically tailored to the rural area that I live in, but I think many aspects of the project could be applied anywhere.
+Communication and distance are major barriers for us, and the newsletter and Farm Summits showed very positive results in getting people more involved and connected.

 After a presentation I gave, an audience member commended my work, but asked how I stay motivated even when progress is so slow.
 I replied that major change takes time, and we have to accept that.
 In some ways it is challenging to work in a rural and independently-minded community, but with such a small population, every contact really makes a difference.
 For others interested in replicating this project, I would stress the importance of working with the local culture and landscape to build a food economy that works for their specific location.

-Although this project is not yet complete, I see potential in further projects involving local currencies, cooperative crop trials, community processing and storage facilities, youth involvement, and agritourism opportunities.
+There are a lot of factors that make it difficult for a local food economy to thrive in Ozark County, but I still think there is hope.
+I see potential in further projects involving local currencies, cooperative crop trials, community processing and storage facilities, youth involvement, and agritourism opportunities.